 Chinese toy company known for art and collectible toys, listed on the Hong Kong stock exchange.

-AI-generated insights about Pop Mart International Group Limited from various financial sources
+The 6 sources with the most insights about Pop Mart International Group Limited on Kazuha.

 The physical collectibles, such as the Pop Mart plush, are noted for their quality and potential for long-term value.